zhoudongxu/SAI/doc/sai-ptf/QoS_test_plan.md

 - test_change_ingress_buffer_profile - verify if change the buffer profile will not break the ingress traffic
 - test_SAI_PORT_ATTR_QOS_MAXIMUM_HEADROOM_SIZE - verify The sum of the headroom size of the ingress priority groups belonging to this port should not exceed the SAI_PORT_ATTR_QOS_MAXIMUM_HEADROOM_SIZE value.
 This attribute is applicable only for per-port, per-PG headroom model (which means SAI_BUFFER_POOL_ATTR_XOFF_SIZE is zero).
 For the platforms which don't have this limitation, 0 should be returned.
 - test_exceed_QOS_MAXIMUM_HEADROOM_SIZE
-- test_ingress_static_shared - verify if the packet will be dropped when the used space larger than static th
+- test_ingress_static_shared - verify if the packet will be dropped when the used space larger than static th (continue to use the headroom, verfiy status, pfc at first, then drop, ask baiwei about the behaivor)

 ### Case Steps <!-- omit in toc -->